neondatabase/website/content/docs/reference/cli-set-context.md

 ### Using a named `context-file`

-Set the context to a different project in the same account:
+Set the context to the `context-file` of your choice:
 ```bash
 neonctl set-context --project-id plain-waterfall-84865553 --context-file Documents/MyContext
 ```